OppOops/QuantumChineseChess/README.md

 (2) Sip in python 2 should compile from source code https://www.riverbankcomputing.com/software/sip/download/
 	and configure it with some C++ compiler, and apply MAKEFILE command 'make', 'make install' to install package your machine.
-For futher detail, please see http://pyqt.sourceforge.net/Docs/sip4/installation.html
+For the detail steps of installation, please see http://pyqt.sourceforge.net/Docs/sip4/installation.html